CHARLES LEDRAY

 Charles LeDray, Torn Suit, 1997-98, mixed media, 28 1/2 x 12 x 3 inches

-LeDray makes everything by hand, alone.
-Refusing to use art assistants, he stitches clothes and sculpts more typical art materials like clay, and rare materials like human bone until something magical appears.
-The details in each piece are exceptional, leaving the viewer touched by the intricacy and quiet calculation required.
-When asked about the scale of his work, he simply states “All my work is the actual size it needs to be.”
+Refusing to use art assistants, he stitches clothes and sculpts more typical art materials like clay, and rare materials like human bone until the magical happens.
+The details in each piece are exquisite, leaving the viewer touched by the intricacy and quiet calculation required.
+When asked about the scale of his work, the artist simply states “All my work is the actual size it needs to be.”

-LeDray’s art isn't about being small, but looking closely, his clothes aren’t worn, his bowls aren't used.
+LeDray’s art isn't about being small, but looking closely; his clothes aren’t worn, his bowls aren't used.
 Despite this, they feel lived in and loved, like far away memories that are right in front of you.
 Many of his works are centered around clothing, softly raising questions of identity, and who we become in everyday life.
 You don't need to know everything about them.
-You just have to stop and stare.
+You just have to stop and look.

 art image

-Charles LeDray Mens Suit, 2006-09, mixed media
+Charles LeDray, Mens Suit, 2006-09, mixed media

 art image

-Charles LeDray Part Bed, 2006-07, mixed media
+Charles LeDray, Part Bed, 2006-07, mixed media

 art image